 This being Peter’s livelihood, a lot of income was represented by this one catch.
 A night of catching nothing turned to an almost-sinking boat!
 When they realized it was Jesus, Peter jumped in the water and swam ashore, to find Jesus already had breakfast prepared for them.

-It’s interesting to note that it was fish.
+It’s interesting to note that it was fish, of all things.

 Jesus didn’t ask Peter to bring any of his abundant catch that Jesus Himself was responsible for them having caught, but He provided breakfast.
 But that’s for another post.